I have to be honest with you, I’m a bit of an inbound marketing nerd.

-One of the best ways for your business to get to the first page of Google's search results is to create a kickass piece of content and then _not_ gate it.
-This is a strategy we utilized with (among others) my Complete Guide to the Psychology of Conversion Optimization - a 12-chapter, comprehensive guide to the psychology behind website optimization.
-In this case not gating the resource was worth it for us to get to the first page of Google for our target keyword.
+One of the best ways for your business to get to the first page of Google’s search results is to create a kickass piece of content and then not gate it.
+This is a strategy we utilized with (among others) my Complete Guide to Conversion Optimization – a 12-chapter, comprehensive guide to website optimization.
+In this case not gating the resource was worth it for us, given our attempt to rank on Google.

 3 Examples of Proven Gated Content

 The examples above feature a webinar landing page (gating access to Bree's next webinar on Instagram marketing), a content upgrade (gating access to bonus content from the Wishpond blog) and a case study (gating access to a brand-specific report from data analysis company Cardinal Path).

 My personal favorite is the content upgrade.